aai-institute/practical-ai-act/docs/conformity/human-oversight.md

 ## Non-technical Requirements
 The text of |Art.
 14| itself focuses on the suitability of oversight measures, which should enable human operators.
-There is a rather implicit requirement, namely that the designated person has to be able to digest, interpret and launch appropriate actions based on the bespoken oversight measures.
+There is a rather implicit requirement, namely that the designated person has to be able to digest, interpret those and launch appropriate actions based on the bespoken oversight measures.
 While the technical features of oversight (e.g. explainability, monitoring, alerts) provide the means, they must be matched with human readiness to act on them.
 This is also connected to